 Let us remark that for $\alpha\leq 0$ it is sufficient to choose $x\in D(\overline{d})$ and $y\in D(\overline{\delta})$.
 For every given $k=0,1,\ldots, n$, $c>0$, and $\alpha \in \RR$, taking the decomposition of $\mathcal{H}_h$ into account the above formulae imply

 That is the thesis. \end{proof}

-We are now prompted to prove that the bilinear map defined by Equation~\eqref{DEFMU} defines a quasifree state defined by the two-points function given by~\eqref{omega2R} establishing the thesis of Proposition~\ref{PROPHAD1}.
+We are now prompted to prove that the bilinear map defined by Equation~\eqref{DEFMU} defines a quasifree state defined by the two-point function given by~\eqref{omega2R} establishing the thesis of Proposition~\ref{PROPHAD1}.

-\begin{proof}[Proof of Proposition~\ref{PROPHAD1}] To go on with the proof of the proposition, we pass to demonstrate that $\mu$ is well-defined and positive.
+\begin{proof}[Proof of Proposition~\ref{PROPHAD1}] To continue with the proof of the proposition, we now demonstrate that $\mu$ is well-defined and positive.
 That bilinear form is well-defined because $\Omega_c^{(j)}(\Sigma) \subset D( \overline{\Delta^{(j)} + m^2I}^{\alpha})$ for $\alpha \leq 1$ as one immediately proves from spectral calculus.
-Furthermore, the integrand in the right-hand side of Equation~(\ref{DEFMU}) is the linear combination of products of $L^2$ functions (whose one of the two has also compact support).
-Let us pass on the positivity issue.
+Furthermore, the integrand in the right-hand side of Equation~(\ref{DEFMU}) is the linear combination of products of $L^2$ functions (of which one of the two has also compact support).
+Let us pass to the positivity issue.
 Our strategy is to re-write $\mu(A,A)$, where $A= (a^{(0)},\pi^{(0)}, a^{(1)},\pi^{(1)})\in C_\Sigma $, as the quadratic form of the energy $\mu(A,A) =E^{(P)}(A_o)$, where the right-hand side is defined in Equation~(\ref{EP}), for a new set of initial data $A_o$ which are not necessarily smooth and compactly supported but such that $E^{(P)}(A_o)$ is well defined.
 If $A \in C_\Sigma$, define for $j=0,1$